mewfree/damien-personal-blog/content/posts/adwords-modify-entities.md

 }
 ```

-Now, I commented out the `javascript›keyword.getText()` log in order to protect the private information of the client I was trying this script on, but we can see that all the keywords have indeed an avg. pos. of 2 or worse:
+Now, I commented out the `keyword.getText()` log in order to protect the private information of the client I was trying this script on, but we can see that all the keywords have indeed an avg. pos. of 2 or worse:
 ![keywords_avg_pos](/images/keywords_avg_pos.png)

 ## Raising max CPCs on keywords
 Let's take care of the bids now!
-It's pretty straightforward to do so by using `javascript›.bidding().setCpc()` on the `keyword` entity, but first, we need to get the current max CPC to calculate the new bid (remember we want to raise the bids by 10%).
-This is done by using `javascript›.bidding().getCpc()`.
+It's pretty straightforward to do so by using `.bidding().setCpc()` on the `keyword` entity, but first, we need to get the current max CPC to calculate the new bid (remember we want to raise the bids by 10%).
+This is done by using `.bidding().getCpc()`.
 With all this knowledge, final formula is very simple:
 ```javascript
   var new_bid = keyword.bidding().getCpc() * 1.1;
   keyword.bidding().setCpc(new_bid);